 The host of the event is Member of the European Parliament and Co-President of the European Parliament Anti-Racism and Diversity Intergroup (ARDI), Younous Omarjee, from the French region La Reunion in the Indian Ocean:

 “This is the first event organized within European institutions on the history and legacies of colonialism, transatlantic trade and slavery to commemorate the international day of December 2.
 It is a landmark event which I hope will become an annual tradition in Parliament.
 This day of discussions will open the European Union to a frank conversation about the root causes of racism in Europe and about the massive impacts of transatlantic trade on the world today.”

-The inaugural marking of the European Day for the Abolition of the Slave Trade follows some recent developments at the EU towards addressing racism.
+The inaugural marking of the European Day for the Abolition of Slavery and the Slave Trade follows some recent developments at the EU towards addressing racism.